FayeDM/Engineering-Best-Practices/_includes/markdown/KanopiPack.md

 ```

+#### Calling assets

+To load an image in your SCSS or JavaScript file, use this path:
+`@/static/images/name-of-image.format`

+For a font:
+`@/static/fonts/name-of-font.format`

+If you are calling an asset directly in PHP, this will not work.

+In that case, use the path:
+`assets/src/static/` after the dynamic theme path.

 #### Config

 You will need to create a `kanopi-pack.js` file, along with a subfolder called `/tools/`, which will contain your StyleLint exclusions.
 Below is an example of a `kanopi-pack.js` configuration file and [here](https://github.com/kanopi/kanopi-pack/tree/main/examples).
 You may find the full explanation at the [Kanopi Pack repo](https://github.com/kanopi/kanopi-pack/blob/main/documentation/configuration.md).